 - Bernard P. Perlmutter, Associate Professor of Clinical Legal Education

 - Alejandro Portes, Professor of Sociology and Law

 - Stephen J. Schnably, Professor of Law

 - Rebecca Sharpless, Professor of Clinical Legal Education

-- Kele Stewart, Associate Professor of Clinical Legal Education
+- Kele Stewart, Associate Dean for Experiential Learning; Professor of Clinical Legal Education

 - Irwin P. Stotzky, Professor of Law